RoamGuru Roam Guru

 But evening is when the harbourside becomes something else entirely.
 The outdoor tables at The Apple—a converted Dutch barge serving cider so strong it should come with a warning—fill with people watching the light fade over the water.
 The Wapping Wharf cargo containers glow with warm light from Root, Box-E, and the other restaurants that have colonised the former dockyard.
 The Matthew, a replica of Cabot's 15th-century ship, sits at her mooring like a reminder that Bristol has always looked outward, always been a port in both senses of the word.

-The SS Great Britain (£19 adults, £10.50 children) is genuinely worth half a day.
 Brunel's iron-hulled, propeller-driven liner changed maritime history, and the museum has restored her with such care that you can walk the decks, peer into first-class cabins, and stand in the engine room feeling the scale of 19th-century ambition.
 The "Being Brunel" museum nearby adds context about the man himself—brilliant, difficult, driven.
+Plan for half a day.

-Don't miss Underfall Yard, the working boatyard at the western end of the harbour.
-It's free to wander, and the visitor centre explains how Bristol's unique tidal harbour system works—essentially a series of locks and sluices that keep the water level constant while the river outside rises and falls twelve meters with the tide.
+Don't miss Underfall Yard (open 10am–5pm, free entry, underfallyard.co.uk), the working boatyard at the western end of the harbour.
+The visitor centre explains how Bristol's unique tidal harbour system works—essentially a series of locks and sluices that keep the water level constant while the river outside rises and falls twelve meters with the tide.
 The heavy engineering is oddly beautiful: Victorian cast iron, massive timber beams, the smell of tar and river mud.

 Stokes Croft: The Street Art Capital of the UK